 What makes people to “put their own interest and survival first at all times”?

-This is the long list of bullshit the poor Chinese people had to endure
+This is the long list of unfortunate events they had to endure

 1839 – Opium War